AqwamCreates/DataPredict-Neural/docs/Roadmap.md

   * Useful for pushing the boundaries of convolutional neural networks.

   * 4 dimensional kernels are used in videos.
 Unknown use cases for game environments.

+* Less Bloated Function Blocks Design

+  * Currently, differentiate() function have excessive amount of code being used.
+Additionally, we have suspicions that our initial code design decision might not have led to efficient backward propagation calculation.

+  * However, the current design still enables model parallelism and data parallelism.
+As such, we are debating or not if there are tradeoff on code design with parellism flexibility.